brandoninvergo/python-startup/README.md

  !-- along with this program.
 If not, see <http://www.gnu.org/licenses/>.
   -->

-# A minimalish-but-handy python start-up script
+# An enhanced Python interpreter via a start-up script

 Do you enjoy some of the basic features of the alternative Python interpreters out there but you find them to be otherwise bloated?
 It